 Use this website to quickly find the most important information about the airport in Pittsburgh, called Pittsburgh International Airport: Departures, Arrivals, Parking, Car Rentals, Hotels near the airport and other information about Pittsburgh airport.
 Plan your travel to PIT Airport with the information provided in this site.

 Pittsburgh Airport, known officially as Pittsburgh International Airport (IATA: PIT, ICAO: KPIT) is located 20 miles (30 km) west of downtown Pittsburgh, in the suburbs of Findlay Township and Moon Township, in Pennsylvania, U.S.

-The PIT airport serves as an International food cargo hub and is the world's leading caterer for business and air.
-Pittsburgh airport is also a passenger airport and serves the metropolitan area with 54 destinations on 12 airlines and 171 non-stop flights.
+Pittsburgh airport is a cargo and also a passenger airport and serves the metropolitan area with 54 destinations on 12 airlines and 171 non-stop flights.

 The airport has two Main Terminals, the “Landside Terminal” and the “Airside Terminal”.